 Tell a whole story in a single image.
 See how artists such as Robert Barnes, Romare Bearden, and Gladys Nilsson did it, then make a large-scale, narrative painting of your own with oil pastels and watercolors.

 February 8 · 1–2:30 pm

-Eric and Heather ChanSchatz have created an abstract portrait of Madison based on survey data.
+Eric and Heather ChanSchatz are creating an abstract portrait of Madison based on the choices and ideas of its citizens.
 Collaborate with your loved ones to create an abstract painting that represents all of you.

 March 8 · 1–2:30 pm

 Imagine what it would be like to form your own country.
 Explore the photographs in Narayan Mahon: Lands in Limbo, then make a playset featuring a country of your creation.

 April 12 · 1–2:30 pm

 Explore the third dimension!
 Take a look at the sculpture on view at MMoCA.
 Then, make your own using newspaper, plaster bandages, and paint.
 Be sure to dress for a mess at this Kids’ Art Adventure.